0dot0repeating/dakka/README.md

     enough to kill with ease through most walls.
 Don't try to kill the boss brain through the wall, though.
 I already tried that.
 Wall's too thick.

-    It currently can't be found in the map.
-Use idfa or something to get it.
+    The Impaler can be found in the same manner as the Channeler, but instead of the plasma rifle and dakka_bundleplasma, it's the BFG and dakka_bundlebfg.

 ## How long's it gonna take to add all the shit back in?